 Impact of current regulations

-This guidance will be continually reviewed.
-When the circumstances allow, additional guidance will be provided on the return of indoor sports and the reopening of sports and leisure facilities.
-In planning for the eventual reopening of indoor facilities – and pending further guidance to be provided in due course - sports, clubs and facilities should initially consider the high-level principles introduced in Section 4 below.
+In planning for the eventual reopening of indoor facilities, sports, clubs and facilities should initially consider the high-level principles introduced in Section 4 below.

 Some indoor activities may initially become permissible on a limited or adapted basis, while certain restrictions remain in place.